notlarvi/nvim/README.md

 >    netrw pretty much does the same thing but is a bit more ugly
 - [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls)
 >    Use [nvim-java](https://github.com/nvim-java/nvim-java) instead, much painless :)
+>   >   Nvm nvim-jdtls is better for java